A pair of raffle tickets.

 - To raffle is to offer as a prize in a lottery-like competition.

 An example of raffle is to offer a handmade blanket as a prize to encourage people to buy tickets for a fundraiser.

-Origin of raffleMiddle English rafle from MFr, dice game, lit., a raking in from Old High German raffel, a rake, scraper, akin to OE hreppan, to touch, grasp < IE base *(s)ker-, to cut from source harvest
+Origin of raffleMiddle English rafle from MFr, dice game, literally , a raking in from Old High German raffel, a rake, scraper, akin to Old English hreppan, to touch, grasp from Indo-European base an unverified form (s)ker-, to cut from source harvest

 Origin of raffleprobably from Fr, a sweeping together, raking in: see raffle

 Origin of raffleMiddle English rafle a game using dice from Old French act of seizing, dice game perhaps of Germanic origin

 Origin of raffleProbably from French rafle act of seizing from Old French; see raffle 1.

 (third-person singular simple present raffles, present participle raffling, simple past and past participle raffled)

 From Middle English rafle, from Old French rafle, raffle (“dice game", also "plundering"), from rafler (“to snatch, seize, carry off"), from Frankish *raffolÅn, from Proto-Germanic *hrapÅnÄ…, *hrÄ“pÅnÄ… (“to scratch, touch, pluck out, snatch"), from Proto-Indo-European *(s)kreb(h)-, *(s)kerb(h)- (“to turn, bend, shrink"), from Proto-Indo-European *(s)ker- (“to turn, bend").
 Cognate with Middle Dutch raffel (“dice game"), German raffen (“to snatch away, sweep off"), Old English hreppan (“to touch, treat, attack").